Multistate iterative qubit coupled cluster (MS-iQCC): a quantum-inspired, state-averaged approach to ground- and excited-state energies: Introduction

-We further describe how the MS-iQCC algorithm generalizes iQCC to multiple states by iteratively selecting generators from an unrestricted operator pool while maintaining orthogonality between evolving state vectors.
 Finally, while MS-iQCC is designed for efficient classical computation, it naturally produces compact unitary transformations suitable for preparing approximate eigenstates.
 These transformations can serve as high-quality inputs for future fault-tolerant quantum phase estimation (QPE) \cite{Aspuru2005,Griffiths1996, Lin_Tong_2022, Wang_Franca_2023, Ding_Lin_2023,Gratsea2024} algorithms, enabling accurate and scalable excited-state calculations once quantum hardware matures.

 The rest of this paper is organized as follows.
 Section \ref{sec:theory} details the theoretical formulation of MS-iQCC.
 Section \ref{sec:numerics} presents numerical demonstrations for several molecular systems, including H$_4$, H$_2$O, N$_2$, and C$_2$.
 Finally, Section \ref{sec:conclusions} summarizes the main findings and discusses directions for future development.